(badan, jism, jasad)

 Definitions and Usage

 The Qurʾān uses jism, its plural ajsām, and jasad to refer to the human body, the physical structure of a human being.
-Another word, badan, usually translated as body, appears once (Q 10:92), denoting Firʿawn’s dead body (see below).
+In addition, badan is used once (Q 10:92) to denote Firʿawn’s dead body (see below).
 The majority of lexicographers consider jism and jasad to be synonyms, meaning the entire human body along with its limbs (Azharī, Tahdhīb; Jawharī, Ṣiḥāḥ; Fayyūmī, Miṣbāḥ, sub j-s-d and j-s-m); both can also be used for the body of a beast, a camel, and the like (Tahdhīb, Miṣbāḥ), and for any other species (Fayrūzābādī, Qāmūs) of large size (Tahdhīb, Miṣbāḥ, Qāmūs).
 Others point out subtle differences (see below).
 The verbal forms jasama and jasada both refer to “the gathering together of a thing (tajammuʿ al-shayʾ)” and both are used for the human body (Ibn Fāris, Maqāyīs, sub jīm-sīn wa mā yuthallithuhumā).
 Various parts of the body are mentioned numerous times; for these,see Limbs and Organs.

 Jism: Jism and its plural ajsām are used once each in Q 2:247 and Q 63:4 respectively.
 Abū ʿAbd al-Raḥmān al-Khalīl al-Farāhīdī (100-175/718-791), the author of the earliest Arabic lexicon, al-ʿAyn, says jism denotes the body (al-badan) and limbs (aʿḍāʾuh) of a human, camel, beast and [any creature] with imposing physical constitution (min al-khalq al-jasīm)... the adjective jusām is used in the same way as jasīm ( “big, corpulent, large”); the noun jusmān denotes the whole body of a man (bāb al-jīm wal-sīn wal-mīm).
 Abū Bakr Muḥammad b. al-Ḥasan Ibn Durayd (223-321/838-933) and Abū al-Ḥusayn Aḥmad Ibn Fāris (d.
 395/1004) both generalize the definition and say jism is used for the body of any rational being (Jamhara; Maqāyīs, sub j-s-m).
 Abū al-Ḥusayn al-Qāsim b.
 Muḥammad b. al-Mufaḍḍal al-Rāghib al-Aṣfahānī (d.
 502/1108) says jism is “whatever possesses length (ṭūl), breadth (ʿarḍ), and depth (ʿumq).
 Any part of a jism is also called jism, no matter how many times and how small one divides these parts” (Mufradāt).